-Had a complete blast doing Rosie in the Fulton Theater's production of Mamma Mia! this summer.
-The audiences were thrilled to sing a little Dancin' Queen along with us every show!
+Had a complete blast playing Rosie in the Fulton Theater's production of Mamma Mia!.
+The audiences were thrilled to sing Dancin' Queen along with us every show...truly magical !!

-And, I am excited to announce that I get to again play Ralphie's school teacher, Miss Shields, in A Christmas Story this Xmas in Indianapolis, IN !
-Get out your tap shoes, Francis, or you'll shoot your eye out!! hahaha!
+And, brought Ralphie's school teacher, Miss Shields, back to life in A Christmas Story last Xmas in Indianapolis, IN.
+Get out your tap shoes, Francis, or you'll shoot your eye out!!

 Please stay tuned to see what adventures are next! :)